 Durability and strength are hallmarks for these UTV tires

-If you routinely find yourself throwing more at your UTV than its basic 4 or 6 ply-rated tires can handle, then a set of 8 ply UTV tires might be for you.
+If you routinely find yourself throwing more at your UTV than its basic 4 or 6 ply-rated stock tires can handle, then a set of 8 ply tires might be for you.

 Table of Contents

 Despite its name, it’s not meat that the Maxxis Carnivore subsists on; it’s a steady diet of rocks, roots, dirt, and sand from the most extreme terrains your UTV is likely to encounter.
 The Carnivore is a true light truck-inspired tire, engineered to thrive in the sort of barren, hard-packed conditions that permeate the western United States.
-That means a durable, long-wearing rubber compound that delivers excellent traction on rocks, roots and hardpack; an eight-ply rating for superb puncture resistance and strength; and radial construction for comfort and handling performance.
+That means these 8 ply UTV tires feature a durable, long-wearing rubber compound that delivers excellent traction on rocks, roots and hardpack.
+And the eight-ply rating delivers superb puncture resistance and strength, while radial construction provides both comfort and handling performance.

-If it’s go-anywhere, handle-any-terrain versatility you’re looking for from your next set of UTV tires, the Kenda Mastodon AT will deliver.
+If it’s go-anywhere, handle-any-terrain versatility you’re looking for from your next set of ATV or UTV tires, the Kenda Mastodon AT will deliver.
 It’s a true all-terrain tire, with an uncommonly aggressive tread design featuring plenty of wide-open void area for excellent clean-out in the mud, and the sort of expansive contact patch that lends itself to good traction and durability on harder packed trails.
 Its radial construction means the Mastodon AT is comfortable, predictable at higher speeds, and adept at cornering.
-Where “all-terrain” typically means a compromise between mud and hardpack performance, the Kenda Mastodon AT is the rare all-terrain tire that can truly deliver over all terrain.
+Where “all-terrain” typically means a compromise between mud and hardpack performance, these 8 ply ATV tires can truly deliver over all terrain.